 Since emerging from the Philadelphia chip scene just a few years ago, Chipocrite has taken the stage at numerous performance spaces, events, and conventions, including the Vans Warped Tour, Blip Festival, MAGFest, and AnimeNEXT; provided soundtracks for commercials, including a nationally televised GameStop ad, as well as video games and online videos; released several albums and EPs, including "Hit and Run," which was named "Best Album — Chiptune" in Square Enix Music Online's Annual Game Music Awards for 2011; appeared as the musical guest on popular tech-centric web talk show series "On the Verge," and much more.
 Chipocrite is currently working on the soundtrack for "EarthNight," a Rogue-like runner game coming soon to PS4 and other devices.

-Musicians who appreciate the old, retro, 8-bit, lo-fi sound from the video games they grew up with and want to learn how to make it themselves, as authentically as possible, and incorporate it into their modern music; hacker/DIY artists who are excited about the idea of repurposing old, cheap, “obsolete” computers as instruments.
+Musicians who appreciate the old, retro, 8-bit, lo-fi sounds of the video games they grew up with and want to learn how to make them themselves, as authentically as possible, and incorporate it into their modern music.
+And for hacker/DIY artists who are excited about the idea of repurposing old, cheap, “obsolete” computers as instruments.